mspncp/gosu-wiki/Ruby-Tutorial.md

 window.show
 ```

-(At this point, please download [space.png](https://raw.githubusercontent.com/gosu/gosu-examples/master/examples/media/space.png) and ensure that it is reachable via `media/space.png`.)
+(At this point, please download [space.png](https://raw.githubusercontent.com/gosu/gosu-examples/master/examples/media/space.png) and ensure that it can be found at `media/space.png`.)

 `Gosu::Image#initialize` takes two arguments, the filename and an (optional) options hash.
 Here we set `:tileable` to `true`, see [[Basic Concepts]] for an explanation.
 Basically, you should use `:tileable => true` for background images and map tiles.